 Clinical trials are studies carried out in human volunteers over a period of 10-15 years to investigate the safety and/or efficacy of a medicine.
 The Food and Drug Administration (FDA) describes the following phases:

-to assess the drug's most frequent (and serious) adverse events and how the drug is metabolised and excreted.
+Assesses the drug's most frequent (and serious) adverse events and how the drug is metabolised and excreted.
 The number of subjects (either healthy volunteers or people with the disease/condition) ranges from 20 to 100.
 Phase I takes several months.

-continues assessing effectiveness and adverse reactions.
+Continues assessing effectiveness and adverse reactions.
 It is carried out in 300 - 3,000 volunteers with the disease/condition from different human populations.
 Different dosages and the combination with other drugs can be assessed.
-This phase takes between one and four years
+This phase takes between one and four years.

-Some phase IV drugs (e.g. from ClinicalTrials.gov) may also be in postmarketing surveillance, and used for conditions different from the ones for which the drug has been originally approved for.
+Some phase IV drugs (e.g. from ClinicalTrials.gov) may also be in postmarketing surveillance, and might be used for conditions different from the ones for which the drug has been originally approved for.
 Several thousands volunteers who have the disease/condition are studied.

-This FDA infographic gives a summary of the different phases in a clinical trial:
+This FDA infographic gives a summary of the different phases in a clinical trial.